-FPH CPD Administrator
+FPH CPD Administration

-The role of FPH staff is to administer the annual programme of CPD activity by inputting and maintaining CPD records in the CPD database, providing advice and dealing with questions from members and others, processing annual CPD returns and the annual audit, working with the Director/Deputy Director and supporting the Regional CPD Advisers and CPD Advisers through their meetings and other activities.
+The FPH CPD staff administer the annual programme of CPD activity by inputting and maintaining CPD records in the CPD database, providing advice and dealing with questions from members and others, processing annual CPD returns and the annual audit, working with the Director/Deputy Director and supporting the Regional CPD Advisers and CPD Advisers through their meetings and other activities.
 FPH employs a member of staff with primary responsibility for the ongoing performance and functionality of the electronic CPD systems.
 Staff liaise with appropriate technical staff to resolve any issues as they arise.
-The CPD systems are protected by the FPH business continuity systems, both online and offline.